Micro-credentials from Ontario’s postsecondary schools

 - supported students with financial need to pay for education geared to in-demand jobs, through OSAP

-- developing a virtual passport that tracks a person’s learning experience
+- piloted a virtual passport that allows a learner to track, store and share their learning experience

 Our plan also includes prioritizing micro-credentials with changes to the Better Jobs Ontario program (formerly Second Career).
 This will help support workers laid off due to COVID-19 by making it easier for them to retrain and upgrade their skills.